capricorn/ewd-extractor/README.md

 - `entries.json`: A json list of EWDs.
 Each entry contains the EWD title and document link.
 - `download_ewd_indexes.sh`: Downloads every index linked in `ewds.txt`.
 - `ewd_html_to_json.sh`: Extracts and folds every EWD entry into a single json file; see `entries.json`.

+See `ewds.md` for a markdown-rendered list of documents.